twayment/league-of-legends-analysis/README.md

 ### Framing a Prediction Problem

-The goal of my prediction task is to **determine which role (top, jungle, mid, bot/ADC, or support) a player played based on their post-game data.** This is a multiclass classification task since there are five possible roles.
+The goal of my prediction task is to **determine which role (top, jungle, mid, bot/ADC, or support) a player played based on their post-game data**.
+This is a multiclass classification task since there are five possible roles.

 The response variable is `position`, and I chose it because roles are central to understanding player behavior in League of Legends.
 Predicting a player’s role based on their performance can reveal how distinct the roles are and whether they exhibit unique patterns.

-I used the post-game features: `champion`, `kills`, `visionscore`, and `totalgold`.
-These are all values that are available after a match finishes, so everything used is known at the time of prediction.
+I used the post-game features: `kills`, `deaths`, `assists`, `totalgold`, `visionscore`, `xpat10`, and `cspm`, These are all values that are available after a match finishes, so everything used is known at the time of prediction.

 I evaluated the model using **accuracy**, since all five classes are relatively balanced in size.
 I didn’t use F1-score because the classification problem isn’t highly imbalanced — so tracking precision and recall separately wasn’t necessary.

 ### Baseline Model

-todo
+For my baseline model, I used three quantitative parameters: `kills`, `xpat10`, and `cspm`.
+These features were chosen because they reflect key aspects of a player’s performance, which differ across roles.
+In particular, `xpat10` is a strong indicator for identifying bot lane players, since ADCs and supports share a lane and typically have lower experience compared to solo laners.
+All features are quantitative and were passed directly into a RandomForestClassifier inside a simple pipeline, without any scaling or feature engineering.

+The model achieved an accuracy of **80%**, which I think is pretty good for a simple model.
+It shows that even basic stats like kills, early-game XP, and CS per minute can go a long way in predicting player roles.

-## Final Model
+### Final Model

-todo
+For my final model, I used five quantitative features: `kills`, `xpat10`, `cspm`, and two that I engineered — `kda` and `vision_efficiency`.
+I created these using a FunctionTransformer directly inside the pipeline.
+KDA (kills + assists divided by deaths) reflects a player’s impact while staying alive, and vision efficiency (vision score divided by total gold) captures how effectively a player contributes vision relative to their resources — especially helpful for identifying Supports.

+Since I used a RandomForestClassifier, I didn’t apply StandardScaler.
+Random Forests aren’t sensitive to the scale of features, so scaling would’ve added unnecessary complexity without any benefit.

+For hyperparameter tuning, I used GridSearchCV with 5-fold cross-validation to test combinations of n_estimators and max_depth.
+The best combination turned out to be n_estimators=100 and max_depth=10, with a best cross-validation accuracy of 82.8%.

+The final model achieved an accuracy of **82.5%**, improving on the baseline model’s 80%.
+This tells us that the model correctly predicts a player's role based off their post game data 82.5% of the time.
+I’m pretty happy with how it turned out — it feels like a solid model that does a good job without being overly complicated.